vgs-samples/vgs-collect-show-react-native-demo/README.md

 ## VGS Collect iOS SDK - React Native Demo

-This examples shows how easily you can integrate <a href="https://github.com/verygoodsecurity/vgs-collect-ios">VGS Collect iOS SDK</a> into your React Native application and secure sensitive data with us.
+These examples show how you can easily integrate VGS [Collect](https://github.com/verygoodsecurity/vgs-collect-ios)/[Show](https://github.com/verygoodsecurity/vgs-show-ios) iOS SDKs into your React Native application and secure sensitive data with VGS.

 ## How to run it?